-- 1. Submission of an acceptable essay or writing sample as part of the application process. - 2.
-Completion of program prerequisites: three semester hours in accounting, three semester hours in economics, and three semester hours in statistics. - 3.
-Evidence of at least two years of significant work experience, and eighteen undergraduate semester hours in business administration, management, human resource management, or marketing; or three years of managerial experience.
-For candidates not meeting the minimum requirements, the committee will consider additional evidence, including internships, volunteer work, and two letters of recommendation at least one from a professor and one from someone who has knowledge of the candidate's ability to perform in a work setting. - 4.
-Appropriate work experience for those currently unemployed includes five years of significant work experience and eighteen undergraduate semester hours in business administration, management, human resource management, or marketing; or five years of managerial experience.
+- Submission of an acceptable essay or writing sample as part of the application process. - 2.
+Evidence of current employment and at least two years of significant work experience, and eighteen undergraduate semester hours in business administration, management, human resource management, or marketing; or three years of managerial experience.
+For candidates not meeting the minimum requirements, the committee will consider additional evidence, including internships, volunteer work, and two letters of recommendation at least one from a professor and one from someone who has knowledge of the candidate's ability to perform in a work setting. - Appropriate work experience for those currently unemployed includes five years of significant work experience and eighteen undergraduate semester hours in business administration, management, human resource management, or marketing; or five years of managerial experience.